Ahzem/Billing-System/README.md

 ## Features

--User-friendly interface for entering cashier and customer details.
+- User-friendly interface for entering cashier and customer details.

--Flexible item management, allowing you to add as many items as needed.
+- Flexible item management, allowing you to add as many items as needed.

--Error handling to ensure valid inputs for quantities and prices.
+- Error handling to ensure valid inputs for quantities and prices.

--Automatic calculation of total prices based on quantities and prices entered.
+- Automatic calculation of total prices based on quantities and prices entered.

--Option to apply a discount to the total bill amount.
+- Option to apply a discount to the total bill amount.

--Itemized bill display with detailed information including item names, quantities, prices, and total amounts.
+- Itemized bill display with detailed information including item names, quantities, prices, and total amounts.

--Clear and visually appealing formatting of the bill for better readability.
+- Clear and visually appealing formatting of the bill for better readability.

--Support for returning customers, encouraging them to shop with you again.
+- Support for returning customers, encouraging them to shop with you again.

 ## Sample Output